 Save Experience a sophisticated fusion of flavors with these Hojicha Brown Butter Cookies.
 The deep, roasted notes of Japanese hojicha tea provide a delicate balance to the rich, caramelized nuttiness of browned butter, creating a dessert that is both earthy and indulgent.
 With their crisp edges and chewy centers, these cookies offer a unique twist on a classic treat that is sure to impress tea lovers and cookie enthusiasts alike.

-Hojicha is a roasted green tea that lends a beautiful reddish-brown hue and a toasted aroma to the dough.
+Save Hojicha is a roasted green tea that lends a beautiful reddish-brown hue and a toasted aroma to the dough.
 When paired with brown butter, the result is a sophisticated cookie that feels gourmet yet remains incredibly easy to make at home.

 Ingredients